 In addition to her business law work, Ms. Hamelburg also has a commercial real estate practice, where she drafts and reviews lease agreements and handles landlord/tenant and other property disputes.
 She represents landlords ranging in size from large commercial property owners and managers to small store-fronts and one-unit residences, and also counsels tenants in commercial and residential matters.
 Since most business owners either own or lease commercial real estate, Ms. Hamelburg’s dual focus on business law and commercial real estate enables her to provide efficient, effective and practical legal counsel for the firm's clients.

 Ms. Hamelburg began her legal career by clerking for the Honorable Rudolph J. Gerber on the Arizona Court of Appeals.
-She then moved to the Washington, DC area, where she became an associate at McKenna & Cuneo (now McKenna Long & Aldridge).
-She worked there from 1990-1995, where she gained extensive experience in litigation before the U.S. Court of Federal Claims, the U.S. Court of Appeals for the Federal Circuit, and the Armed Services Board of Contract Appeals, and in bid protests before the General Accounting Office.
-Her practice included litigation of complex contractual issues, such as those arising out of the termination for default of the A-12 advanced tactical aircraft.
+She then became an associate at McKenna & Cuneo (now Dentons), litigating before the U.S. Court of Federal Claims, and the U.S. Court of Appeals for the Federal Circuit.
+Her practice included complex contractual disputes arising from major federal procurements including the A-12 advanced tactical aircraft.
 Ms. Hamelburg was Editor-In-Chief of The Government Contractor, a government contract law and policy publication of Thompson West.

 Ms. Hamelburg graduated from The University of Michigan Law School.
 Her undergraduate degree is from The State University of New York at Buffalo.
-She practices in Maryland, Virginia, Washington, D.C. and Kentucky.
+She practices in Maryland, Virginia, Washington, DC and Kentucky.

 - Lani Abeya-Barnabas, Owner, The Little Gym of Silver Spring, Maryland